efeacer/EPFL_ML_Labs/README.md

 # EPFL_MachineLearningLabs

-My implementations of the coding exercises in labs assigned in the EPFL Machine Learning Course.
+My implementations of the coding exercises in the labs assigned in the EPFL Machine Learning Course.

 ## Topics: